luizbgomide/EclipsePhase2e-ptbr/src/11/03-earth-and-earth-orbit.md

 </div>

 Led by Tate Markess, the Executive Director of the Earth Reclamation Project and spokesperson for the reclaimer movement, Vo Nguyen is a reclaimer stronghold and launching point for reclaimer activism and missions to Earth.
-Disagreements over mission approaches pit tech-savvy reclaimers against neo-primitivist.
+Disagreements over mission approaches pit tech-savvy reclaimers against neo-primitivists.
 The station is secured against outside threats behind a cloud of space debris and killsats, but internal conflicts may get them all killed anyway if violence escalates.

 ## Earth